Skip to Section Subnavigation Skip to Page Content

 This course provides in-service teachers with an understanding of the essentials of reading processes necessary for students to become proficient readers.
 The course will teach the most promising elements of effective literacy programs based in research and/or professional opinion.
 Application of the elements to content area texts will help students derive greater comprehension of content area material.

-Students will examine the educational strategies and practices helpful in meeting the needs of students with special needs that are educated in the regular education classroom.
-The course will help teachers read and understand IEPs, Section 504 plans, as well as PA Chapter 16 requirements and implement them in inclusive settings.
+Students will examine the educational strategies and practices helpful in meeting the needs of students with special needs in the regular education classroom setting.
+The course will help teachers read and understand IEPs (Pa.
+Chapter 14), Section 504 plans (Pa.
+Chapter 15), as well as gifted (Pa.
+Chapter 16) requirements and implement them in inclusive settings.
 Co-teaching strategies with special education teachers in regular education classrooms will be covered.
 The course will help teachers build relationships with and among students, teach social skills, and provide positive behavior supports.